 I do not currently have funding for a graduate student.
 Students who are self-funded (by a fellowship, for example) may apply to work in my group.
 I could provide some limited advice on NSF fellowship applications for self-motivated students who are interested in a topic related to my research.
-Below are some of the things I work on.
+I typically advise students to work on one of our group's research focus areas.

 Students with a strong academic record, as well as an interest in hydrology, are encouraged to apply.
 An undergraduate degree in civil, environmental, or electrical engineering, or earth sciences, as well as a strong quantitative background are required.
 Some experience programming in python, MATLAB or R is strongly recommended.
 Experience working with large geospatial datasets in a programming environment is preferred.
 Experience with processing InSAR data, near-surface geophysical datasets, and groundwater modeling are not expected, but would strengthen the application.